Chronic Neck Pain

 The section on neck exercises should a be main focus.
 This also includes further exercises for surrounding, supporting, and contributing muscles, but the important part is to get specific and emphasize quality over quantity.
 We know that many recommend general physical activity to induce what is called exercise induced hypoalgesia, which means decreased pain due to exercise, typically general exercise.

 However, with chronic neck pain, general exercise may not be the best prescription.
 Exercised induced hypoalgesia is not well understood and can be influenced by many factors like: the opioid system, the endocannabinoid system, the serotonergic system, the immune system and the autonomic nervous system.
-Additionally, psychological factors such as fear of pain, catastrophizing and beliefs of perceived can be at play.
+Additionally, psychological factors such as fear of pain, catastrophizing and pain avoidance beliefs.

 • It is known in chronic pain patients that exercise induced hypoalgesia is often impaired.
 In fact, a 2020 study in BMC Musculoskelet Disorders patients with chronic neck & shoulder pain had increased pain intensity both during and in the evenings after a light dynamic load involving painful regions (arm cycling).
 They also showed decreased pain thresholds close to the exercise, indicating mechanical hyperalgesia or increased pain sensitivity.